 The Broward County Clerk of Courts’ mission is to consistently deliver superior services to our customers, by providing quality record keeping and information through a total commitment to excellence.
 We welcome innovative well- rounded individuals, who enjoy working in a face-paced and challenging environment.
 If you are professional, self-motivated, and interested in public service, we invite you to take a look at our career opportunities.

-The Broward Clerk of Courts office has employees located in four Courthouse Locations throughout Broward County, Florida.
+The Broward County Clerk of Courts is a diverse work environment with a generous benefits package.
+In addition, there is the opportunity for professional growth and development.
+We have offices in four Courthouse Locations throughout Broward County, Florida.
 The Clerk of Courts Human Resources Division is located at the Central Courthouse in Fort Lauderdale, FL.

 Deputy Court Clerk

-Examination/Testing: A typing test and other assessments may be required of all new applicants.
+Examination/Testing: Testing and other assessments may be required of all applicants.
 This is to determine their eligibility for various positions requiring the proficiency of these skills.